Leumi Capital Market Review

 Our main investment recommendations:

-- We advise that investors keep their bond portfolios positioned in short to intermediate durations, given our outlook that the trajectory of global interest rates (including those in Israel) will continue trending higher in coming years.
-That said, we recommend somewhat lengthening the average duration of local fixed-rate government bond holdings, given our assessment that the Bank of Israel will leave its policy rate unchanged for an extended period, while monetary policy in some of the world’s major economies may well prove to be less accommodative in the months ahead.
+- We advise that investors keep their bond portfolios positioned in short to intermediate durations, given our outlook that the trajectory of global interest rates will continue rising in coming years.
+We also recommend that investors maintain a slightly longer duration on Israeli fixed-rate government bonds than equivalent bonds overseas, given our assessment that the Bank of Israel is likely to leave its policy rate unchanged for an extended period, while monetary policy in some of the world’s major economies may well prove to be less accommodative in the months ahead.
 The Federal Reserve, in our judgment, will raise its benchmark policy rate at a more rapid pace than the markets currently expect.

 As to corporate bonds in Israel and abroad, we recommend high rather than low rated issues, given the narrow spreads available on the latter.

 We recommend maintaining an average level of exposure to equities, because even while stock valuations are high, so are the valuations of all other assets classes, which leads us to conclude that shares should remain the core holding in investor portfolios.
 Corporations that make up the world’s major equity indices have experienced improved profitability over the past year, which is likely to be reflected in their full-year 2017 results.
 The earnings of Israel firms are also expected to keep rising, thanks to the local economy’s faster pace of growth, its healthier composition, the strong labor market, and expectations that the Bank of Israel is unlikely to raise its policy rate in coming months.
 But given rich equity valuations, investors are advised to be selective in their choice of stocks, avoiding general index-linked products, both in Israel and abroad.